Clinical Trial Centre

 • The trial doctor,

-• The CTC team,
+• The CTS team,

-• The contact person mentioned on the information and consent form.
+• The contact person mentioned on the information and consent form

 Am I insured as a participant in a clinical trial?

+All information collected in the context of the trial is encrypted and protected by privacy laws and medical confidentiality.
 Your name, personal details and medical data will never be included in the trial reports or shared with any external parties.
 In addition to your data, we can also collect biological samples as part of the trial or for possible future research.
 Your samples can only be used in future research if an independent ethics committee has approved this research.
 If you do not wish for your biological samples to be kept for later use, you can indicate this on the information and consent form.
 This has no impact on your further participation in the trial.